 It just makes no sense.

-Look, it is a I I've been in law enforcement for a long time before I had this job, and uh it's the way it works is that if you ho if a city arrests somebody for a crime and they know another jurisdiction has uh charges against this individual, they hold them and cooperate in turning them over to the next jurisdiction so that justice can be done there.
+And the way it works is that if a city arrests somebody for a crime and they know another jurisdiction has charges against this individual, they hold them and cooperate in turning them over to the next jurisdiction so that justice can be done there.

-These people are breaching that c collaborative approach.
+These people are breaching that collaborative approach.

-These cities and and sanctuary jurisdictions between federal and state law enforcement and flat refusing to even allow their police officers to tell the federal officers that they're holding somebody who's illegally in the country who's committed a serious crime.
+These cities and sanctuary jurisdictions between federal and state law enforcement and flat refusing to even allow their police officers to tell the federal officers that they're holding somebody who's illegally in the country who's committed a serious crime.

-Well, he Chicago sued us.
+Well, Chicago sued us.

-There's no reason for us to reward cities who flatly refuse and and actually act to undermine the laws of the United States.
+There's no reason for us to reward cities who flatly refuse and actually act to undermine the laws of the United States.

 You know, I went down, I've been down to the border, Mr. Attorney General, some almost a dozen times covering issues involving the border.

-I've seen the drug warehouses, floor to ceiling, massive, massive rooms.
+I've seen the drug warehouses floor to ceiling, massive, massive rooms.

-I've been there uh on horseback, all terrain vehicle.
+I've been there on horseback, all-terrain vehicle.

-I've been in helicopters out on boats, I've been on foot, and I've been all the way from the Rio Grande through San Diego in an office building where a tunnel had been dug from Mexico up into that specific office.
+And I've been all the way from the Rio Grande through San Diego in an office building where a tunnel had been dug from Mexico up into that specific office.

-So I've seen an awful lot while I was while I was down there, and my most recent trip was with then Governor Rick Perry, and I sat through a session where they actually gave the the statistics.
+And my most recent trip was with then Governor Rick Perry, and I sat through a session where they actually gave the statistics.

-I have it all on video where the Department of Public Safety, you know, they had a PowerPoint presentation in a seven year period between two thousand and eight and two thousand and fourteen, over six hundred thousand crimes were committed by illegal immigrants um against Texans, including you know, thousands of homicides and sexual crimes.
+I have it all on video, where the Department of Public Safety, you know, they had a PowerPoint presentation in a seven-year period between 2008 and 2014.

-Now, I know it's a border town, I know it's a border state, but I I just don't think people are aware of the magnitude of the problem, nor the impact financially it has on the criminal justice system, on on the medical system, the health care system, and on the educational system.
+I know it's a border state, but I just don't think people are aware of the magnitude of the problem nor the impact financially it has on the criminal justice system, on the medical system, the health care system, and on the educational system.

-It's uh huge cost.
+It's a huge cost.

 So these are a big cost of crime.